UMWEDU/umw-commencement-sync/_pages/guide.md

 <strong>Announcement cards</strong>

 Announcements are available for sale in the University Bookstore.
-Personalize your graduation announcements by visiting: <a href="http://www.cbgrad.balfour.com">www.cbgrad.balfour.com</a> or by calling<span style="color: #212121; font-family: 'Times New Roman',serif;"> 1-800-433-0296.</span>
+Personalize your graduation announcements by visiting: <a href="http://www.cbgrad.balfour.com">www.cbgrad.balfour.com</a> or by calling<span style="color: #212121;font-family: 'Times New Roman',serif"> 1-800-433-0296.</span>
 <div><strong>Commencement Cords</strong><a href="http://www.umw.edu/commencement/wp-content/uploads/sites/13/2015/01/cordscrop.png"><img class="size-medium wp-image-467 alignright" src="http://www.umw.edu/commencement/wp-content/uploads/sites/13/2015/01/cordscrop-148x300.png" alt="" width="148" height="300" /></a></div>
 <div>Students may be eligible to wear grad cords denoting University activities and accomplishments outside of the classroom.</div>
 <div>To determine eligibility, please review criteria here:  <a href="http://students.umw.edu/chls/graduation-cords">http://students.umw.edu/chls/graduation-cords</a>/.
 For additional information, please contact the Center for Honor, Leadership, and Service at 540-654-2272 or <a href="mailto:chls@umw.edu">chls@umw.edu</a></div>